 It produces a high-density ceramic coating, which is excellent for protection against corrosion and wear.

-Powder coating finish uses a protective polymer to add a very thin layer on the part’s surface.
+The powder coating finish uses a protective polymer to add a very thin layer to the part’s surface.
 However, it is wear-resistant and offers a strong finish ideal for metallic materials.
 You can combine it with bead blasting for uniform surfaces with adequate corrosion resistance.

 It is somewhat similar to spray painting, but here you use dry powder.
-The process may involve priming the desired parts with optional chromating or phosphating coat for enhanced corrosion resistance.
-The next step is coating the parts via electrostatic spray gun and curing them at high temperatures in an over.
+The process may involve priming the desired parts with an optional chromatic or phosphating coat for enhanced corrosion resistance.
+The next step is coating the parts via an electrostatic spray gun and curing them at high temperatures in an over.

 Lets Experts Do it for You